raspberrypilearning/motor-robot-buggy-scratch/en/step_10.md

 --- task ---

-Next, you'll add the _condition_ to be checked - Is the sprite touching the mouse pointer?
+Next, add the _condition_ to be checked.
+Is the sprite touching the mouse pointer?

 ![Forwards sprite](images/spriteIcon_forwards.png)